Ratio of Debt to Income

-Typically, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+In general, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

 The first number is how much (by percent) of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything that makes up the full payment.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, Private Mortgage Insurance - everything.

-The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, vehicle loans, child support, etcetera.
+The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, auto loans, child support, etcetera.

 - Gross monthly income of $8,000 x .28 = $2,240 can be applied to housing